 - Drama Queen: Squidward says what the audience is all thinking about Mr. Krabs.

 - Et Tu, Brute?: Mr. Krabs to his employees after they attempted to pass off an ordinary dollar as his millionth dollar.Mr.
 Krabs: I trusted you, and you gave me this? (near tears) I can't believe me own crew would betray me like this.

 - Eye Scream: At one point, Mr. Krabs takes his eyestalks out of his head and starts jumping rope with them.

 - Fishing Episode: To celebrate his millionth dollar earned, Mr. Krabs takes SpongeBob and Squidward clam fishing.

 - Get Out!: When Mr. Krabs gets his millionth dollar, he shoos out all his customers so he can be alone with it.

 - Gross-Up Close-Up: "I mean, a crew like you comes around maybe once in a lifetime."

 - Half the Crab He Used to Be: Mr. Krabs had to trade in something to Old Blue Lips for his dollar back.

-- Jerkass Has a Point: Squidward, when he points out how nuts Mr. Krabs is to SpongeBob.
-SpongeBob tries to defend Krabs, but he ends up agreeing with Squidward that they need to leave.
+- Jerkass Has a Point: Squidward, when he points out how Mr. Krabs is off the deep end to SpongeBob.
+SpongeBob tries to justify Krabs' actions, but he ends up agreeing with Squidward that they need to leave.